Rancho Santa Margarita: History

 With the Mexican Cession of California to the United States following the Mexican–American War, the 1848 Treaty of Guadalupe Hidalgo provided that the land grants would be honored.
 As required by the Land Act of 1851, a claim for Rancho Santa Margarita was filed with the Public Land Commission in 1852, and the grant was patented to Joaquín Estrada in 1861.

-In 1861, Estrada sold the rancho to Martin Murphy Jr. (1807–1884) and his wife Mary Bulger Murphy (d.1892) of Sunnyvale, who had come to California with the Stephens-Townsend-Murphy Party in 1844.
-The Murphys turned over running of the rancho to their son Patrick Murphy, who was a General in the California National Guard.
-Patrick Washington Murphy (September 11, 1840 in Missouri – November 1, 1901 in San Francisco) operated Rancho Santa Margarita, and the adjacent Rancho Atascadero, and Rancho Asuncion, altogether comprising about 61000 acre from his Rancho Santa Margarita headquarters.
-Patrick Murphy married Mary Kate O'Brien in 1870.
-In 1876, Murphy bought the 9000 acre Rancho Cojo.
+In 1861, Estrada sold the rancho to Martin Murphy Jr. and his wife Mary Bulger Murphy of Sunnyvale, who had come to California with the Stephens-Townsend-Murphy Party in 1844.
+The Murphys turned over running of the ranch to their son Patrick W. Murphy, who was a politician and a brigadier general in the California National Guard.
+Patrick W. Murphy operated Rancho Santa Margarita, and the adjacent Rancho Atascadero, and Rancho Asuncion, altogether comprising about 61000 acre from his Rancho Santa Margarita headquarters.
+In 1876, Murphy bought the 9000 acre Rancho Punta de la Concepcion.

-In 1889, Patrick Murphy enticed the Southern Pacific Railroad to Rancho Santa Margarita by selling them land near the ranch house.
-By 1890 Patrick Murphy's efforts to entice further land buyers had largely failed, and Murphy died in 1901.
-In 1904, the Murphy family sold Rancho Santa Margarita to the three Reis brothers – Ferdinand, Christian and Gustav, German emigrants who made their fortune in the California Gold Rush.
+In 1889, Patrick W. Murphy enticed the Southern Pacific Railroad to Rancho Santa Margarita by selling them land near the ranch house.
+By 1890 Patrick W. Murphy's efforts to entice further land buyers had largely failed, and Murphy died in 1901.
+In 1904, the Murphy family sold Rancho Santa Margarita to the three Reis brothers – Ferdinand, Christian and Gustav, all German emigrants who made their fortune in the California Gold Rush.